 ONE FOR ONE

-Starting in 2020, Earthscape committed to planting one tree for every tree used in our production process.
-Through local reforestation initiatives (see below), and in partnership with One Tree Planted, a global reforestation non-profit, we track the number of trees used in production, and ensure we plant the same number of trees in new forests.
+Starting in 2020, Earthscape committed to planting at least one tree for every tree used in our production process.
+Through local reforestation initiatives (see below), and in partnership with One Tree Planted, a global reforestation non-profit, we track the number of trees used in production, and ensure we plant the same number of trees (or more!) in new forests.

 Local Habitat Restoration Initiatives